Information about forms and documentation for Student Health Services

 When a student experiences significant physical or psychological challenges while enrolled as a student in a Colgate program, they may request to take a voluntary medical leave of absence.
 If approved by the administrative dean, the student will leave campus (or study group) immediately, be granted grades of “W” in all enrolled courses (even if the normal deadline for withdrawal without academic penalty has passed), and will be obligated to adhere to the readmission requirements outlined below if the student desires to return to Colgate.

 For additional information, please see Colgate University’s Standards of Conduct and Non-Academic Policies

 Through a collaborative partnership between Student Health Services and Colgate’s Office of Campus Safety, temporary medical transportation is available to students with appropriate and approved medical conditions.

 Having a detailed history of your past physical and emotional health will permit us to personalize your health care while you are under our care.
-Incoming students must have completed a physical exam within the past twelve months and have submitted a Medical History Form.
+Incoming students must submit a completed Medical History Form.
 Please note that a physical examination is not required when filling out and submitting the medical forms.

 If you have a complex health history:

 - You may wish to arrange for a summary letter from your physician